-The Seminar Approach to General Education and Scholarship (SAGES) provides a foundation in critical thinking, written and oral communication, the use of information, quantitative reasoning, engagement with ethical issues and diversity, and exposure to experimental and theoretical approaches to understanding human culture and behavior, scientific knowledge, and methods of research through the following:
+The Seminar Approach to General Education and Scholarship (SAGES) provides a foundation in critical thinking, written and oral communication, the use of information, quantitative reasoning, engagement with ethical issues and diversity, and exposure to experimental and theoretical approaches to understanding human culture and behavior, scientific knowledge, and methods of research.

 *Transfer Students only: Transfer students who have completed the English composition/expository writing requirement with a grade of C or higher at the college/university at which they previously matriculated will receive transfer credit for FSCC 100-TR (3 – 6 semester hours) and will be required to complete a supplemental 1-semester-hour SAGES introductory seminar – FSTS 100 SAGES Transfer Supplement.

-- Writing Portfolio, comprising writing assignments selected from the First Seminar and University Seminars.
-The Writing Portfolio is submitted for evaluation after completing the final University Seminar.
+Students develop a Writing Portfolio comprised of final graded writing assignments from the First Seminar and University Seminars.
+The Writing Portfolio is due the semester after completing the final University seminar.

 The Departmental Seminar (3 credit-hours), generally taken in the junior year after the completion of the University Seminars, focuses on discipline-specific methods and modes of inquiry and communication characteristic of the Departmental Seminar's discipline.
 The Departmental Seminar may be taken in the department of the student's major or in another department.
 A course used to fulfill the Departmental Seminar Requirement may not also be used to fulfill a Breadth Requirement.
 Courses meeting this requirement include the designation "Approved SAGES Departmental Seminar" in their course descriptions.
 Some majors include a specific Departmental Seminar as part of their requirements.